-3.2.3 Report
+3.1.4 Report

-Following the documentation review the ExMC Secretary shall prepare a report for consideration by the IECEx Officers.
-Where any one IECEx Officer disagrees with the extension of Scope for the ExCB this shall be documented and consultation with the ExCB in an effort to resolve the concerns raised.
+Following the documentation review the IECEx Secretariat shall prepare a report for consideration by the IECEx Executive.
+Where any one IECEx Officer disagrees with the extension of acceptance for the ExCB this shall be documented and consultation conducted with the ExCB in an effort to resolve the concerns raised.

-Upon finalising the application the ExCB’s scope shall be extended and reported to the IECEx Management Committee.
+Upon finalising the application the ExCB’s acceptance into the IECEx 03-2 Scheme shall be published and reported to the IECEx Management Committee.
 Alternatively, the IECEx Chairman may elect to refer the matter to a vote by ExMC via correspondence or at a meeting.

 3.3 For IECEx 03 Schemes other than IECEx 03-2 and IECEx 03-4 the following applies

 ExCBs shall be assessed according to the procedures of Section 1 of this document, which includes a site visit.

+3.2 Assessment procedures outside scope

+ExCBs already accepted as ExCB in the IECEx Certified Equipment Scheme that are seeking appointment for issuing IECEx selection of Ex equipment and design of Ex installations services Certification, OUTSIDE the Types of Protection and existing field of their current scope of acceptance as ExCB in the IECEx Certified Equipment Scheme, shall be assessed according to the procedures of Section 1 of this IECEx OD 316-2 Operational Document.

 IECEx Assessment Report Form for IECEx 03-2 ExCB (IECEx Certification Body – Certified Service Facilities Program) – Selection of Ex equipment and design of Ex installations